ViliLipo/MinecraftDiscordBot/docs.md

 if "say" command is used the MinecraftWrapper.say(self, name ,message) method is used to insert Username to message

-:param name: Username of the command issuer
+-:param name: Username of the command issuer

-:param command: Command to be issued
+-:param command: Command to be issued

 <h3 id="botSrc.minecraftWrapper.MinecraftWrapper.isAValidMessage">isAValidMessage</h3>